Weighted sampling recovery of functions with mixed smoothness: Introduction

-In the present paper, we are interested in constructing sparse-grid linear sampling algorithms for approximate recovery of functions with mixed smoothness on $\mathbb{R}^d$ in the two different settings: \begin{itemize} \item[{\rm (i)}] functions to be recovered are in weighted Sobolev spaces $W^r_{p,w}(\mathbb{R}^d)$ of mixed smoothness and the approximation error is measured by the norm of the weighted Lebesgue space $L_{q,w}(\mathbb{R}^d)$; and \item[{\rm (ii)}] functions to be recovered are in the Sobolev spaces with measure $W^r_p(\mathbb{R}^d; \mu)$ of mixed smoothness and the approximation error is measured by the norm of the Lebesgue space with measure $L_q(\mathbb{R}^d; \mu)$. \end{itemize} The parameters $p$ and $q$ may be different and range in $[1, \infty]$.
+In the present paper, we are interested in constructing sparse-grid linear sampling algorithms for approximate recovery of functions with mixed smoothness on $\mathbb{R}^d$ in the following setting: functions to be recovered are in weighted Sobolev spaces $W^r_{p,w}(\mathbb{R}^d)$ of mixed smoothness $r$, and the approximation error is measured by the norm of the weighted Lebesgue space $L_{q,w}(\mathbb{R}^d)$.
+The parameters $p$ and $q$ may be different and range in $[1, \infty]$.
 The asymptotic optimality of linear sampling algorithms is investigated in terms of the relevant sampling widths.
-We construct sparse-grid sampling algorithms which are completely different for the settings (i) and (ii), and which give upper bounds of the sampling $n$-widths $\varrho_n(\boldsymbol{W}^r_{p,w}(\mathbb{R}^d), L_{q,w}(\RRd))$ and $\varrho_n\big(\boldsymbol{W}^r_p(\mathbb{R}^d; \mu_w), L_q(\RRd; \mu_w)\big)$, respectively.
-In, the case $d=1$, these algorithms will realize the right convergence rate of the sampling widths.
-In particular, we develop a counterpart of Smolyak sparse-grid sampling algorithms for the setting (i), and extend the assembling method of quadrature in \cite{DK2022} for the setting~(ii).
-We are also interested in the right convergence rate of the sampling $n$-widths of $\varrho_n\big(\boldsymbol{W}^r_{p}(\mathbb{R}^d; \mu_w), L_{q}(\mathbb{R}^d; \mu_w)\big)$ for $d \ge 2$ and $1\le q \le 2 \le p \le \infty$.
+We construct sparse-grid sampling algorithms which give upper bounds of the sampling $n$-widths $\varrho_n(\boldsymbol{W}^r_{p,w}(\mathbb{R}^d), L_{q,w}(\RRd))$.
+In, the case $d=1$, these algorithms will realize the exact convergence rate of the sampling widths.
+In particular, we develop a counterpart of Smolyak sparse-grid sampling algorithms which realize the upper bounds.

 We briefly describe the results of the present paper.
-Before doing this we emphasize the following.
-Both the settings (i) and (ii) are natural.
-The setting (i) comes from the classical theory of weighted approximation (for knowledge and bibliography see, e.g., \cite{Mha1996B}, \cite{Lu07B}, \cite{JMN2021}).
-The setting (ii) is related to many theoretical and applied topics especially, related to Gaussian measure $\gamma$ and other probability measures.
-Below we will see that these settings lead to very different approximation results except the case $1 \le p=q <\infty$ when they are coincide after re-notation.
+Before doing this we emphasize that our setting of problem of optimal weighted sampling recovery naturally comes from the classical theory of weighted approximation (for knowledge and bibliography see, e.g., \cite{Mha1996B}, \cite{Lu07B}, \cite{JMN2021}).

 Throughout the present paper, for given $p, q \in [1, \infty]$ and the parameter $\lambda > 1$ in the definition \eqref{w(x)} of the generating univariate weight $w$, we make use of the notations